Calendar of Event & Traffic Alerts (ETA)

 The “transit first” philosophy, shared by UCSF, Chase Center, and the San Francisco Municipal Transportation Agency (SFMTA), encourages the use of public transportation.
 However, on the busiest days, we still expect traffic congestion and provide a calendar to help UCSF commuters plan.

-Red indicates a weekday Chase Center concert or event that is expected to draw more than 10,000 attendees.
+On red days, please expect increased traffic and delays near the start and end time of events.
+Red indicates a weekday Chase Center concert or event that is expected to draw a capacity crowd of around 18,000 attendees.
 Red also indicates two weekday events with similar start times, one at Chase Center and one at Oracle Park, for example.

-On yellow days, expect traffic delays at Mission Bay due to Chase Center events with fewer than 10,000 attendees on a weekday.
-All weekend events are yellow, even events larger than 10,000 attendees, since these events do not coincide with weekday commute times.
+On yellow days, expect possible traffic delays in Mission Bay due to Chase Center events with fewer than 18,000 attendees on a weekday, or any weekend event.

 Subscribe to the ETA calendar by following the instructions below (strongly preferred).
 Or, download a PDF of the ETA Calendar here.
 Event start and end times are included on the PDF and the ETA site calendar listings.
-Our calendar is provisional and more events will be added in October and November soon.
+Our calendar is provisional and subject to change.
 Check back often for updates, or subscribe to the ETA Calendar to get updates on your Outlook calendar.

 Subscribe to the ETA Calendar